-An Environmental Impact Statement (EIS) is prepared for an action that is likely to cause significant impacts on the environment.
-The EIS presents the evaluation of project alternatives and their potential impacts to the human and natural environment to support a decision from the Alaska Department of Transportation and Public Facilities (DOT&PF) on which alternative to approve.
-As noted in the Federal Highway Administration (FHWA) Environmental Review Toolkit, the EIS process is completed in the following ordered steps: Notice of Intent (NOI), Draft EIS, Final EIS, and record of decision (ROD) or combined Final EIS/ROD.
-A Record of Decision (ROD) is prepared at the conclusion of the EIS process to document the decision and its basis.
+An Environmental Impact Statement (EIS) is prepared for an action likely to cause significant impacts on the environment.
+The EIS presents the evaluation of project alternatives and their potential impacts to the human and natural environment to support the DOT&PF decision on which alternative to approve.
+As noted in the FHWA Environmental Review Toolkit, the EIS process is completed in the following ordered steps:

+- 1. Notice of Intent (NOI),

+- 2. Draft EIS,

+- 3. Final EIS, and

+- 4. Record of Decision (ROD) or combined Final EIS/ROD.

+A ROD is prepared at the conclusion of the EIS process to document the decision and its basis.
 An EIS and ROD are prepared according to the procedures in this chapter.